(Photo courtesy of Regal Media Group)

 Smith serves as the host of “Regal Roundtable,” which is a Regal Media Group production.

-Special guest panelists include comedian Thomas “Nephew Tommy” Miles of “The Steve Harvey Morning Show,” comedian Marcus D. Wiley, Houston Chronicle sports columnist Jerome Solomon and pastor Stefan Jordan.
+Special guests on “Regal Roundtable” have included comedian Thomas “Nephew Tommy” Miles of “The Steve Harvey Morning Show,” comedian Marcus D. Wiley, comedian Juan Villareal, and Houston Chronicle sports columnist Jerome Solomon.

 Smith is also the publisher of RegalMag.com, an online magazine dedicated to issues affecting African-American men.